For Future Bankruptcy Clients

 - Credit Report Fee:

-For most clients we obtain information about your debts from the three major credit reporting bureaus.
+We obtain information about your debts from the major credit reporting bureaus.
 The reports are integrated with our software and provides us better information than the free credit reports, which leads to more accurate and complete disclosures in your bankruptcy case.
 The fee we pay to run your credit reports is part of the attorney fees we charge.

 - Trustee Fees: